saintgodkyp/HA-Cloud/README.md

 - **비용 효율성 확보**: NVMe 스토리지와 오픈소스 기반 기술을 활용하여 데이터 복제와 저장 성능을 향상시키고, 자체 관리형 인프라로 운영비를 절감합니다.

 전체적으로 이 문서는 교육 및 연구 환경에 최적화된 비용 효율적이고 고가용성을 갖춘 클라우드 인프라 구축 방안을 상세히 설명하고 있습니다.
+This document emphasizes the need for stable and highly available cloud infrastructure in university education environments and outlines the objectives and technical strategies to achieve this.
+To replace the high costs associated with commercial cloud services, the goal is to build a cost-effective, high-availability infrastructure using open-source technologies such as DRBD, Pacemaker, and OpenStack.

+**Key Points:**

+- **Storage Mirroring with DRBD and HAFS:**
+  - Real-time data replication is performed by configuring each node's NVMe storage with DRBD.
+  - DRBD synchronizes I/O operations at the block device level, ensuring the file system is mounted only on the primary node.
+  - HAFS file system is implemented on top of DRBD to support stable data storage.
+  - Services like Glance image data and Apache2 configuration files are stored on HAFS, managed by Pacemaker to start only after HAFS is ready.

+- **Service Management with Pacemaker:**
+  - VIPs (Virtual IPs) and key services are managed using Pacemaker to automate failover between nodes.
+  - Pacemaker continuously monitors service status and switches the primary node in case of anomalies, ensuring uninterrupted service access.
+  - VIPs are alternately bound on each node to prevent service interruptions.

+- **Load Balancing with HAProxy:**
+  - Key services such as Nova, Glance, and Neutron are routed through HAProxy to distribute load within the cluster.
+  - HAProxy operates bound to VIP-10G, routing service requests to each node and preventing traffic collisions between services.
+  - Services operate in a mix of Active-Active and Active-Standby modes, with Pacemaker continuously managing service status.

+- **Network Segmentation Using VIPs:**
+  - The roles of the 1G and 10G networks are separated.
+  - External-facing services like the Horizon dashboard are served over the 1G network.
+  - Internal data-intensive services like Glance, Nova, and Neutron use the 10G network.
+  - VIPs are utilized to appropriately separate internal and external traffic, preventing network collisions and optimizing bandwidth usage.

+- **Differentiated Service Availability:**
+  - Services are categorized based on importance, applying high-availability strategies accordingly.
+  - Temporary educational and research services operate with basic availability settings.
+  - Critical services requiring long-term operation utilize DRBD and Pacemaker for high stability.
+  - For example, Glance and Keystone run only on one node based on HAFS and DRBD, supporting automatic failover via Pacemaker.

+- **Optimized HA Configuration per Service:**
+  - Services like Neutron and Nova operate in Active-Active mode to enhance availability and scalability.
+  - Critical services use an Active-Standby approach to maintain data integrity and stable operation on a single node.

+- **Cost Efficiency:**
+  - NVMe storage configured with DRBD provides both data replication and storage performance.
+  - Open-source technologies replace expensive commercial cloud storage solutions, increasing cost efficiency.
+  - The OpenStack infrastructure leverages various services to provide functionality and availability comparable to commercial clouds while reducing operational costs through self-managed infrastructure.
+  - Existing hardware is maximally utilized considering the characteristics of educational institutions, reducing new investment costs and ensuring maintainability and scalability.

+**Summary:**

+Overall, the document details a comprehensive plan to build a cost-effective, highly available cloud infrastructure optimized for educational and research environments.
+By leveraging open-source technologies and differentiating service availability based on importance, the strategy aims to provide stability, scalability, and operational efficiency while minimizing costs.